Onesso/RentRight/README.md

             9.  write test to update our tag. this is written inside test_tag_api.py
             10. impliment the update functionality, navigate to unit/views.py and update the class
+            11. write a test for deleting out tag. inside test_tag_api.py
+            12. impliemnt the delete functionality, it is wrtten in unit/views.py